 Switch to alternative technologies

 Use more energy-efficient technologies than compressed air, such as electric motors rather than air-powered motors.
 Electrical power-tools, in many cases, are more cost-effective alternatives.

 Portable electric tools – As the power-weight ratio of small electric motors, lightweight gearboxes, more powerful and lighter batteries and smart controls is improving, portable electric tools (both mains-powered and battery) are beginning to compete with compressed air equipment, even in vehicle assembly.

 Smaller decentralised air compressors – Many firms historically have left their large centralised compressed air systems on to service small parts of the facility during after hour periods.
 Many businesses are finding that it pays to invest in a smaller compressed air system to use for those specific areas of the factory or laboratory rather than running the large centralised compressed air system constantly.

 Control technologies – Modern control systems can assist in efficient coordination of of multiple compressor units, improve the effectiveness of variable speed drives, and provide data to imform tuning and maintenance.

 Standby power - Some companies leave their air compressors on for convenience assuming that, because they have a variable speed drive, the compressors do not use much energy.
 However, even when on standby mode with a variable speed drive, air compressors are typically using around half of their full-capacity power.
 Modern components and controls can reduce standby energy use by 50% or more.

-I am your compressed air guide NSW Office of Environment and Heritage
+I am your compressed air guide (PDF 2MB) NSW Government

 Compressed air tools, tip sheets and case studies US Department of Energy